 Once you are sure that you and the patient (and his or her caregiver, if the patient is a child) have a shared understanding, you can then make the true "reframing" statement such as:

 •"Given this news, it seems like a good time to talk about what to do next" or

 •"We're in a different place now.
 Is it okay if we talk more about next steps?"
 (Note the explicit request for permission, which helps to ensure that the patient feels ready to discuss these issues.)

 ●Expect emotion – Clinicians tend to focus on communicating medical facts, while ignoring or inadequately attending to affect, including feelings of loss, fear, and guilt.
-This focus may be harmful [21,22].
+This focus may be harmful [23,24].
 For most patients (and caregivers, if the patient is a child), talking about goals of care in the setting of serious illness is scary and sad.
 Clinicians should watch for emotional cues and attend to patients' emotional needs.
 When conflict about decisions arises between clinicians and patients or family, addressing the underlying emotion is much more likely to lead to resolution than attempting to simply improve understanding.
-(See "Palliative care: Medically futile and potentially inappropriate/inadvisable therapies", section on 'Communication and resolving conflict'.)
+(See "Palliative care: Medically futile and potentially inappropriate therapies of questionable benefit", section on 'Communication and resolving conflict'.)

 •"I can't imagine what it's been like to hear all this news."

 The judicious use of strategic silence can also help to elicit patients' feelings.

 ●Map out the future – When it is clear that the patient (and caregivers, if the patient is a child) is ready to move on to discussing treatment plans, the clinician should start by first identifying the patient's goals prior to recommending any treatments.
 Doing so allows one to tailor treatments toward what is most important to the patient.
 Useful phrases include: